HameedShirzay/Software-Testing-Automation-Portfolio/Requirments.md

 - 4. Should users be notified if their review is responded to or rejected?

 #### Detailed Requirement:
- - #### Eligibility:
-   - Only logged-in users can rate and review products.
-   - Users can rate a product using a 1 to 5-star system.
-   #### Feedback Option:
-   - Users can provide optional written feedback (up to 300 characters).
-   - If the user submits only a rating without feedback, it will still be valid.

-   #### Moderation:
-   - For MVP, no moderation process will be in place, but reviews must follow basic platform rules (e.g., no offensive language).
-Moderation can be implemented later.

-   #### UI/UX:
-   - Each product page will display the average rating (e.g. 4.2/5) and number of reviews.
-   - Real-time feedback if users submit incomplete reviews (e.g., “Please rate the product before submitting your feedback”).

-    #### Editing/Deleting Reviews:
-   - Users can edit or delete their reviews from their profile under "My Reviews".
+Only logged in users can rate and review products to ensure authenticity.
+Users can rate products on a 1 to 5 star scale, with the option to provide additional written feedback of up to 300 characters.
+If only a rating is submitted without feedback, it is still valid.
+On the product page the system will display the average rating (e.g , 4.2 out of 5) along with the total number of reviews.
+Users will receive realtime feedback if they attempt to submit incomplete reviews (e.g., “Please rate the product before submitting your feedback”).
+Users will also have the ability to edit or delete their reviews through the “My Reviews” section in their profile.

 ### 2. Age Verification for Alcoholic Products